 However, there’s a difference between what’s possible and what’s optimum.

-Any diet that restricts entire food groups has the potential to be problematic.
-It’s likely that to reach optimum health, a diet based on the consumption of both animal and plant foods is the best bet to ensure we’re providing our bodies with everything they need to not only survive but thrive.
+It’s likely that to reach optimum health, a diet based on animal and plant foods is the best bet to ensure we provide our bodies with everything they need to survive and thrive.